ncbdrck/reactorx200_ros_reacher/README.md

     ```
 ## Issues

-If you installed the Rx200 robot description package from the official documentation, you might encounter an error when running the example reach task.
+If you have installed the Rx200 robot description package from the official documentation, you may face an error when running the scripts in this repository.
+This occurs because the official installation creates a new ROS workspace in your home directory and adds it to the bashrc file.
+As a result, each time you open a new terminal, the RX200 ROS workspace in your home directory is sourced instead of your catkin_ws directory.
+To resolve this, you have two options:

-This is because the official documentation creates a **new** ROS workspace in your home directory and adds it to the **bashrc** file.
+1. modify the line in the bashrc file that sources the RX200 ROS workspace.
+This will ensure that your catkin_ws directory is sourced instead when opening a new terminal.

-So each time you open a new terminal, the RX200 ROS workspace in your home directory is sourced instead of your catkin_ws directory.
+2. Source the catkin_ws directory explicitly before running the scripts in this repository.
+This will override the sourcing of the RX200 ROS workspace and ensure that the correct workspace is used.

-So either you can remove the line in the bashrc file or you can source the catkin_ws directory before running this repo.
+By taking one of these steps, you can avoid the error and ensure that the correct workspace is sourced when running the scripts in this repository.

 To source the catkin_ws directory, run the following commands in a new terminal:
 ```shell